Chapter 18.60

 (C) Use construction materials and utility equipment that are resistant to flood damage.

 vi.
-Storage of materials or equipment that is buoyant, flammable, explosive or injurious to human, animal or plant life is prohibited.
+Storage of materials or equipment that are buoyant, flammable, explosive or injurious to human, animal or plant life is prohibited.
 Storage of other material may be allowed if readily removable from the floodway district within the time available after flood warning.

 vii.
 Watercourse alterations or relocations (channel changes and modifications) must be designed to maintain the flood carrying capacity within the altered or relocated portion.
 In addition, such alterations or relocations must be approved by the Department of Natural Resources.